claremacrae/claremacrae.github.io/background.md

 When I was programming there, it was mainly in C++ and Qt.

-With the replacement of ASER in our releases in late 2018, we archived more than three decades worth of FORTRAN 77 code, so that's a skill that I no longer use.
+With the replacement of the old "ASER database format" in our releases in late 2018, we archived more than three decades worth of FORTRAN 77 code, so that's a skill that I no longer use.

 I remain very proud of the CCDC's [Mercury](http://www.ccdc.cam.ac.uk/Solutions/CSDSystem/Pages/Mercury.aspx) crystal structure visualisation program.
 I was the original, and then lead, developer of Mercury from 1999 until around 2010.
 In December 2018 I returned to working on Mercury.

 ## Scripting and automation

 I’m passionate about using computers to save time.
-This means I’ve contributed to CCDC’s software build and version control systems for decades.
-In 2009 and 2010 I lead major efforts to streamline our release processes, which had required many time-consuming manual steps.
+This means I contributed to CCDC’s software build and version control systems for decades.
+In 2009 and 2010 I lead major efforts to streamline their release processes, which had required many time-consuming manual steps.

+Then in 2018 and 2019 I lead another project to significantly speed up the release cycle, culminating in my giving a talk [Escaping 5 decades of monolithic annual releases](https://www.youtube.com/watch?v=dxXNvRvBzgM) at PIPELINE 2018.

 ## Interests